 Safe & Secure Housing for All Olympians

-Everyone deserves access to a safe and secure home.
+Everyone deserves a safe place to call home.
 Despite our progress in revitalizing downtown Olympia, we still have a homelessness crisis that requires action.
 Homelessness affects not only those experiencing it, but also our downtown businesses, city resources and public safety.

-The Home Fund is a cost effective, data driven and compassionate funding proposal to drastically reduce homelessness through the creation of safe and secure, affordable housing and rent assistance for the most vulnerable members of our community so they have a place to call home.
+The Home Fund is a cost effective, data driven and compassionate funding proposal to drastically reduce homelessness through the creation of safe and secure affordable housing for the most vulnerable members of our community so they have a place to call home.
 By investing local dollars, a sales tax will target the greatest needs and leverage significant private, state and federal funds to house the most vulnerable.